utomoreza/Coursera_Capstone/.ipynb_checkpoints/FinalAssignment-Week1-checkpoint.md

 - A description of the problem and a discussion of the background.
 - A description of the data and how it will be used to solve the problem.

+You can find the continuation of this markdown in [this notebook](FinalAssignment-Week2.ipynb).

 ## Introduction

 This in the introductory section of the final assignment of [IBM Applied Data Science Capstone course on Coursera](https://www.coursera.org/learn/applied-data-science-capstone).
 Here, the students are asked to be as creative as they want to implement Foursquare API and clustering algorithm to explore or compare neighborhoods or cities of their choice.
-Based on that instructions, I decided to compare neighborhoods in Sydney and London.
+Based on that instructions, __I decided to compare neighborhoods in Sydney and London__.

 ### Background